doukai/graphoenix-ce/README.md

 # Graphoenix

-Graphoenix is a Java full-stack development platform leveraging GraphQL and Reactor.
-It enhances GraphQL with a modular, scalable architecture and features like SQL translation, automatic interface generation, and real-time subscriptions.
-The platform integrates smoothly into Java ecosystems, aimed at improving development efficiency for API management.
+Graphoenix is an implementation and extension of GraphQL, based on reactive programming, provides a high-performance and scalable architecture.

 For more information, visit [Graphoenix](https://gp-doc.github.io).